Carlosdvp/carlosv-ninja/Readme.md

   - some styles may need to be global to eliminate too much repetition of the same stuff
 5. cull projects shown
   - only show complex and complete applications
-  - remove simple exercises
-  - remove simple apps with no realworld biz use
+  - remove simple exercises, apps with no realworld biz use
-  - best to have 2 or 3 professional looking projects than a bunch of silly exercises

 --------------------------------------------------------------------------